nilaybostan/run_voigt_analysis/README.md

 export LD_LIBRARY_PATH=$PWD:$LD_LIBRARY_PATH
 export ROOT_INCLUDE_PATH=$PWD:$ROOT_INCLUDE_PATH

-you need to be in cmsssw to run this code, so you should do `cmsenv` and then, run the code by using the command below:
+you need to be in cmssw to run this code, so you should do `cmsenv` and then, run the code by using the command below:

 root -l